hardcore-sushi/PSEC/README.md

 If you have some knowledge about cryptography I would be very happy to have your feedback.
 If you find weaknesses or if you think it's secure, please tell me.

+PSEC is currently in alpha stage, at version 0.3.
+There is no guarantee that any version is compatible with previous ones.
+Be ready to make some changes to your code if you decide to implement the protocol right now.

 # PSEC Protocol
 ### Peer to peer Secure Ephemeral Communications